controlaltdelete-nl/magento2-fathom-analytics/README.md

 4. Save the configuration.

 > [!NOTE]
-> If you want to track different stores with separate Fathom Analytics Site IDs, you can need to switch to the store view and configure the Site ID for each store individually.
+> If you want to track different stores with separate Fathom Analytics Site IDs, you need to switch to the store view and configure the Site ID for each store individually.

 ## Usage